 For most part-time courses, you apply directly to the university, college or training provider.

 To apply for an apprenticeship, including Higher and Degree Apprenticeship, you can start by looking at GOV.UK.

 Tips before you apply

-- Find out the deadlines for each course you want to apply to, and give yourself plenty of time to complete your application
+- Find out the deadline and give yourself plenty of time to complete your application.

-- Make sure your skills, experiences and qualifcations match to the course requirements
+- Make sure you have the qualifications and other criteria to match the course requirements.

-Be aware that institutions check for plagiarism so do not copy from other people!
-It really isn't worth the risk as the UCAS software is very sophisticated.
+Be aware that higher education institutions check for plagiarism so do not copy any aspects of your application from other people or the web!
+The software used to detect plagiarism is very sophisticated.